For those who are new to the community and not sure how to proceed, I strongly suggest that you take the initiative and try to find your own camp.

 If you're looking at joining a camp, there are two main ways to go about it.
 The radically self reliant approach would be to take a look at the camps out there and find something that resonates with you, and then reach out to that group.
 You're going to find information about camps in two main places.
 First is the message board you're on right now

 .
 It has a list of all the camps who filled out placement questionnaires and chose to make their information public.
 Holy crap, that list is huge, and it's exhaustive to read it all, but it's also a lot of fun to see what people build and bring to Burning Man.
-Sometime in May/June a similar list will likely be posted for the 2017 event, but last year's list can be a good place to start.
+Sometime in May/June a similar list will likely be posted for the 2022 event, but last year's list can be a good place to start.
 Find something interesting, then fire up an internet search engine and find that camp.
 Many have web sites or Facebook pages or some kind of internet presence.
-If they don't, that's probably a strong sign that they're not recruiting for new members anyways - but if you can find them you can reach out to ask.
-Tell them how you discovered them, and why you're interested and ask if they're planning to return in 2017 and would be willing to consider having you join.
+If you don't see something, they may have either disbanded (it has been a couple years now), or they're not recruiting for new members anyways - but if you can find them you can reach out to ask.
+Tell them how you discovered them, and why you're interested and ask if they're planning to return in 2022 and would be willing to consider having you join.
 Speaking personally as a person who organizes a camp, a camp leader is more likely to be moved by someone with a genuine interest rather than a generic post.

 Failing the above, yeah you can post a 'Seeking Camp' post, but to some it suggest that you may be lacking in initiative or radical self reliance... which is probably not your intention.
 It is understandable though - you may be new, or your plans may have fallen through, or it all just seems too overwhelming.
 Take a moment, maybe even two, a couple deep breaths, and go.
 You can do this.